-Ewen’s appointment comes as RNID begins the first year of our ambitious strategy focusing on inclusion, health, employment and research for the 12 million people in the UK who are deaf or have with hearing loss and the 7.1 million who have tinnitus.
+Ewen’s appointment comes as RNID begins the first year of our ambitious strategy focusing on inclusion, health, employment and research for the 12 million people in the UK who are deaf or have with hearing loss and the 1 in 7 people who have tinnitus.

 Ewen Stevenson, Chair of RNID, said:

 I am delighted to have been appointed Chair of RNID.
 Having become permanently deaf in my left ear about a decade ago, RNID is an organisation very close to my heart.
 I look forward to working with the team, championing the new strategy and helping drive change to create an inclusive society in which people with hearing loss, deafness or tinnitus are able to be full and active members of the community – both at home and at work.”